sulymansifat1/ames-housing-data-analysis/README.md

 ## 🚀 How to Use

 1. Clone this repository.
+2. The dataset (`AmesHousing.csv`) is included for convenience—no need to download separately.
-2. Open `ames-housing-data-analysis-and-insights.ipynb` in Jupyter or on [nbviewer](https://nbviewer.org/).
+3. Open `ames-housing-data-analysis-and-insights.ipynb` in Jupyter or on [nbviewer](https://nbviewer.org/).
-3. Review the PDF report for a concise, narrative summary of the project.
+4. Review the PDF report for a concise, narrative summary of the project.

 ## 🔗 View on Kaggle